Gender roles among the Indigenous peoples of North America: Kalapuya

-The Kalapuya had a patriarchal society consisting of bands, or villages, usually led in social and political life by a male leader or group of leaders.
+The Kalapuya had a patriarchal society consisting of bands or villages, usually led in social and political life by a male leader or group of leaders.
 The primary leader was generally the man with the greatest wealth.
 While female leaders did exist, it was more common for a woman to gain status in spiritual leadership.
 Kalapuya bands typically consisted of extended families of related men, their wives, and children.
 Ceremonial leaders could be male or female, and spiritual power was regarded as more valuable than material wealth.
-As such the spiritual leaders were often more influential than the political leaders.
+As such, the spiritual leaders were often more influential than the political leaders.

 Kalapuya males usually hunted while the women and young children gathered food and set up camps.
 As the vast majority of the Kalapuya diet consisted largely of gathered food, the women supplied most of the sustenance.
-Women were also in charge of food preparation, preservation and storage.
-The food hunted by men usually consisted of deer and elk, and fish from the rivers of the Willamette valley, including salmon and eel.
+Women were also in charge of food preparation, preservation, and storage.
+The food hunted by men usually consisted of deer, elk, and fish from the rivers of the Willamette Valley, including salmon and eel.
 Plants gathered included wapato, tarweed seeds, hazelnuts, and especially camas.
 The camas bulbs were cooked by women into a cake-like bread which was considered valuable.

 Women were involved in the community life and expressed their individual opinions.
 When a man wanted to marry a woman, he had to pay a bride price to her father.
 If a man slept with or raped another man's wife, he was required to pay the bride price to the husband.
 If he did not, he would be cut on the arm or face.
 If the man could pay the price, he could take the woman to be his wife.